Pilot Licences Explained

 The Risks Associated with Flight Training

 This has made the industry somewhat elitist, as it precludes those from a less privileged background from obtaining the resources to commence the training.
 Some people are fortunate enough to have parents that may be willing to provide security for the loan in terms of the family home, but this in itself is a hugely risky commitment.
+Following the covid pandemic, this situation is starting to improve, with a number of airlines, such as British Airways and TUI offering fully funded pilot cadetships.

 Finance